 The proposed mechanism of action of the Apollo Neuro is called “touch therapy.”
 The company claims that low frequencies of sound waves emitted from their device can cause changes in our nervous system that improve the way we respond to stress.

-We can’t find any medical research backing these claims.
-We searched PubMed, which is one of the largest medical databases in the U.S., for any research published on sound waves and stress (not just published by Apollo but by anyone), and nothing came up.
+We can’t find any existing medical research backing these claims.
+We searched PubMed, which is one of the largest medical databases in the U.S., for any research published on sound waves and stress (not just published by Apollo but by anyone), and couldn't find any useful information.

-This doesn’t mean Apollo is necessarily ineffective, just that there doesn’t appear to be much existing research on the mechanism of action of their device (other than the one clinical trial referenced previously of relatively limited scope).
+This doesn’t mean Apollo is necessarily ineffective, just that there doesn’t currently appear to be much existing research on the mechanism of action of their device (other than the one clinical trial referenced previously of relatively limited scope).

 Apollo Neuro Team

-Apollo was founded by a credentialed medical expert, which is generally a good sign for a medical device brand.
-David Rabin is a Medical Doctor (MD) and holds a PhD.
+Apollo Neuro was founded by a credentialed medical expert, which is generally a good sign for a medical device brand.
+David Rabin, the founder, is a Medical Doctor (MD) and holds a PhD.
 His background is in neuroscience and psychiatry; both relevant fields to this company.